MicrosoftDocs/Advertising-docs/BingAds/customer-billing-service/paging.md

 ---
-title: Paging Data Object
+title: Paging Data Object - Customer Billing ms.service: bing-ads-customer-billing-service ms.topic: article
-ms.service: bing-ads-customer-billing-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a paging object for the list of insertion orders returned using the SearchInsertionOrders operation.
 ---
-# Paging Data Object
+# Paging Data Object - Customer Billing
 Defines a paging object for the list of insertion orders returned using the [SearchInsertionOrders](../customer-billing-service/searchinsertionorders.md) operation.

 ## Syntax